-The Korean skin care routine is well-known across the world.
-Many tend to think that the process is extremely complicated because they have so many different steps.
-However, this is part of the Korean culture.
-And if you look at it more closely, you’ll see that all they do is concerned with the cleanse, exfoliation, treatment, moisture, using SPF during the entire day.
+The Korean skincare routine is well-known across the world.
+Many tend to think that the process is extremely complicated due to the several different steps It has.
+However, many of the steps are optional and once you Its embedded to your skincare regimen, It becomes second nature.
+If you research It a bit more, you’ll see that It very much consist of: cleanse, exfoliation, treatment, moisture, using SPF during the entire day.

 Complete Korean skin care routine: